avinetworks/avi-helm-charts/docs/AKO/objects.md

 Service of type `LoadBalancer` automatically creates a NodePort.
 AKO populates the pool server object with `node_ip:nodeport`.

+    apiVersion: v1
+    kind: Service
+    metadata:
+      name: avisvc-lb
+      namespace: red
+    spec:
+      type: LoadBalancer
+      ports:
+      - port: 80
+        targetPort: 8080
+        nodePort: 31013
+        name: eighty
+      selector:
+        app: avi-server

+In the above example, AKO creates a dedicated virtual service for this object in kubernetes that refers to reserving a virtual IP for it.
+If there are 3 nodes in the cluster with Internal IP being `10.0.0.100, 10.0.0.101, 10.0.0.102` and assuming that there’s no node label selectors used, AKO populates pool server as: `10.0.0.100:31013, 10.0.0.101:31013, 10.0.0.101:31013`.

 ### Openshift Route
 In Openshift cluster, AKO can be used to configure routes.
 Ingress configuration is not supported.
 Currently the shard mode supported for openshift route is hostname.